pajtai/grunt-useref/README.md

 ## Change Log

+* 0.0.10 - Jan 02, 2012 - Allow empty lines and comment within build blocks
 * 0.0.9  - Dec 23, 2012 - Setting grunt-css dependency to 0.3.2, since 0.4.1 breaks useref - plan to update when grunt goes to 0.4
 * 0.0.7  - Nov 27, 2012 - fixed the css minification task so it does not have to be included in your grunt.js as a dependency
 * 0.0.6  - Nov 26, 2012 - updated css minification task and its dependency

 ---